dominiksalvet/asus-fan-control/README.md

 * Not running fans under load appropriately
 * Spinning up fans in short performance peaks

-This program solves the problems above and even more.
+Asus-fan-control solves the problems above and even more.
 It is also very easy to understand as it communicates with hardware exclusively using ACPI calls. **Tested ASUS models** with links to their first testers:

 | ASUSPRO      | ROG                | VivoBook       | ZenBook            |
 |--------------|--------------------|----------------|--------------------|